malramsay64/phd-thesis/01_Methods/Simulation_Conditions.md

 for which data collection is intended.
-One of the challenges with equilibrating configurations is capturing states which are representative of the equilibrium configuration rather than those of a local minima, particularly troublesome for the low temperatures at which these simulations take place.
+One of the challenges with equilibrating configurations is capturing states which are representative of the equilibrium configuration rather than those of a local minima.
+The timescale normally associated with equilibration is 10 structural relaxation times, [@Meenakshisundaram2019] with the additional requirement that computed properties remain constant. [@Braun2018] This second requirement can be troublesome for the low temperatures at which many of these simulations take place.
-To assist with this the equilibration simulations take place in two parts, the first is gradually lowering the temperature from that of the minimisation step, to the desired simulation temperature.
-This process took place over \num{1e7} timesteps.
+To assist with this the equilibration takes place in two parts, the first gradually lowers the temperature from that of the minimisation step, reducing it to that of the simulation over \num{1e7} timesteps.
-The second part of the equilibration was running at the production temperature, until the step count reached the timesteps specified in @tbl:dynamics_steps.
+Following the lowering of the temperature, the equilibration for many structural relaxation times takes place using the same number of timesteps as the production simulations specified in @tbl:dynamics_steps_1 and @tbl:dynamics_steps_13.
-These simulations used the Martyna-Tobias-Klein thermostat and barostat [@Martyna1994], using the parameters $\tau = 1.0$ and $\tau_P = 1.0$
-and a step size of 0.005.

 ### Production

-The timesteps used for each of the production simulations are documented in @tbl:dynamics_steps.
+The conditions for production simulations are documented in @tbl:dynamics_steps_1 for a pressure $P=1.00$ and in in @tbl:dynamics_steps_13 for a pressure $P=13.50$.
+The net momentum in each of these simulations is zeroed every 33533 steps preventing the flow of particles influencing the dynamics quantities.
-These steps are chosen to ensure relaxation of the simulation and to have enough key-frames for averaging over many initial conditions.
+The steps are chosen to ensure relaxation of the simulation and to have enough key-frames for averaging over many initial conditions.
+Lower temperatures are not considered as HOOMD-blue is unable to count higher that \num{4e9} (detailed in @sec:melting_point).
+Internally HOOMD-blue uses an unsigned 32 bit integer to keep track of the step, [@hoomd_counter] which means the largest supported step size is $2^{32-1}$ or \num{~4.2e9}.

 Temperature |Pressure| Steps
 -----------:|-------:|-----------: